Backwards: The Riddle of Dyslexia

 "Backwards: The Riddle Of Dyslexia" is a 1984 episode of the American television anthology series ABC Afterschool Special, about dyslexia.
 It shows how dyslexia is detected and treated.
 The episode stars 13-year-old River Phoenix in "one of his first major roles" as Brian Ellsworth.
 Joaquin Phoenix (credited as Leaf Phoenix) also stars as his younger brother Robby.
 According to allmovie, Brian Ellsworth is a junior high student "who has a habit of writing his words – and the letters – backwards.
 Brian's friends think he's kidding, his teachers think he's lazy, and his parents think he's slow.
 In truth, Brian has dyslexia and suffers from societal misconceptions and Ableist idiocy."

 Plot

-Brian Ellsworth is a good student, however he cannot read well.
+Brian Ellsworth is a good student, but cannot read well.
 When he is at school, he tries to avoid reading and writing, and whenever the teacher tells him to write he disturbs the lesson.
 Most of the teachers believe that Brian is lazy.
 Brian's classmates think that Brian enjoys annoying the teachers.
 Only one of his teachers wants to help Brian.
 She tries to find out the reasons behind his behavior.
 Brian's classmate, Kim, also tries to help Brian.
 She gives him private lessons.
-When it's discovered that Brian has dyslexia, he finally gets the help he needs.
+When it is discovered that Brian has dyslexia, he finally gets the help he needs.
 He slowly learns to write and read.